sieve-project/sieve/README.md

 </details>

-### Optional: Reproducing indirect bugs (~1 hour)
-Optionally, if you also want to reproduce the 8 indirect bugs, please refer to https://github.com/sieve-project/sieve/blob/osdi-ae/reproducing_indirect_bugs.md.

-### Generating and reducing test plans (~15 minutes)
+### Reproducing Figure 8 (~15 minutes)

-Sieve automatically generates test plans from the controller trace.
-We prepared all the controller trace generated in our most recent evaluation.
-To generate test plans from the controller trace, run
+To generate test plans from the controller trace and further reduce them as shown in Figure 8, please run
 ```
 python3 reproduce_test_plan_generation.py
 ```
 It will take about 15 minutes to finish.
-After it finishes, you will find a `test_plan_stats.tsv`:
+After it finishes, you will find a `test_plan_stats.tsv` with the expected content as follows:
 ```
 controller	baseline	prune-by-causality	prune-updates	deterministic-timing
 cass-operator	2664	415	415	218